SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   the ``reference_angular_frequency_SI`` parameter (see :doc:`units` for more details).

-  Also note that, unless specified otherwise, SI units are used throughout this section, and we use standard notations with :math:`m_e`, :math:`e`, :math:`c` and :math:`\hbar` are the electron  mass, elementary charge, speed of light and reduced Planck constant, respectively, and :math:`\epsilon_0` is the permittivity of vacuum.
+  Also note that, unless specified otherwise, SI units are used throughout this section, and we use standard notations with :math:`m_e`, :math:`e`, :math:`c` and :math:`\hbar` the electron  mass, elementary charge, speed of light and reduced Planck constant, respectively, and :math:`\epsilon_0` the permittivity of vacuum.

 --------------------------------------------------------------------------------

 Inverse Compton scattering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This paragraph describes the physical models and assumptions behind the different modules for high-energy photon emission & radiation reaction that have been implemented in :program:`Smilei`.
+This paragraph describes the physical model and assumptions behind the different modules for high-energy photon emission & radiation reaction that have been implemented in :program:`Smilei`.
-The presentation is based on the research article [Niel2018a]_.
+The presentation is based on the work [Niel2018a]_.

-Basics
-""""""
+Assumptions
+"""""""""""

-All the modules developed so far assume that:
+All the modules developed so far in :program:`Smilei` assume that:

-- the radiating particles (either electrons or positrons) are ultra-relativistic (:math:`\gamma \gg 1`), which allows us to consider that radiation is emitted in the direction given by the emitting particle velocity,
+- the radiating particles (either electrons or positrons) are ultra-relativistic (their Lorentz factor :math:`\gamma \gg 1`), hence radiation is emitted in the direction given by the radiating particle velocity,
-- the electromagnetic field varies slowly over the formation time of a radiated photon, which requires relativistic field strengths [i.e., the field vector potential is :math:`e\vert A^{\mu}\vert/(mc^2) \gg 1`], and allows us to use quasi-static models for high-energy photon emission (*locally-constant cross-field approximation*),
+- the electromagnetic field varies slowly over the formation time of the emitted photon, which requires relativistic field strengths [i.e., the field vector potential is :math:`e\vert A^{\mu}\vert/(mc^2) \gg 1`], and allows to use quasi-static models for high-energy photon emission (*locally-constant cross-field approximation*),
-- the electromagnetic fields are small with respect to the critical fields of Quantum Electrodynamics (QED), and more precisely both field invariants :math:`\sqrt{c^2{\bf B}^2-{\bf E}^2}` and :math:`\sqrt{c{\bf B}\cdot{\bf E}}` are small with respect to the Schwinger field :math:`E_s = m^2 c^3 / (\hbar e) \simeq 1.3 \times 10^{18}\ \mathrm{V/m}`,
+- the electromagnetic fields are small with respect to the critical field of Quantum Electrodynamics (QED), more precisely both field invariants :math:`\sqrt{c^2{\bf B}^2-{\bf E}^2}` and :math:`\sqrt{c{\bf B}\cdot{\bf E}}` are small with respect to the Schwinger field :math:`E_s = m^2 c^3 / (\hbar e) \simeq 1.3 \times 10^{18}\ \mathrm{V/m}`,
 - all (real) particles radiate independently of their neighbors (incoherent emission), which requires the emitted radiation wavelength to be much shorter than the typical distance between (real) particles :math:`\propto n_e^{-1/3}`.

+Rate of photon emission and associated quantities
+"""""""""""""""""""""""""""""""""""""""""""""""""

 Under these assumptions, high-energy photon emission reduces to the incoherent process of **nonlinear inverse Compton scattering**.